Are you headed to the slopes this winter? Then get ready for your trip with our ultimate guide for what to pack for a ski trip!

 - Snow Boots: I have a few pairs of snow boots now for different looks.
 I have these gorgeous Timberland Shearling winter boots, they are waterproof and lined so your feet stay warm.
+You can also get them in a darker tan colour.
 I also have these cute Baronero grey fur lined boots, since they are not waterproofed I used a waterproofing spray and this worked great in the snow and they stayed dry.

 - Gloves & Cute Hats: I love this white pom pom hat for a cute snow bunny look!